scyberlife/MultiSiteUserScraper/README.md

 ```bash
 python3 main.py
 ```
-Then go to where <USERNAME> is the username you want to find.:
+Then go to where 'USERNAME' is the username you want to find.:
 ```html
 http://localhost:5000/search?username=<USERNAME>
 ```
 The search results will be saved in JSON format in the search_results.json file.

-## Examples of responses
+## Examples of responses:

 ```json
 {